Risk Bounds for Over-parameterized Maximum Margin Classification on Sub-Gaussian Mixtures: Introduction

 \section{Introduction}

-In modern machine learning, complex models such as deep neural networks have received increasing popularity.
-These complicated models are known to be able to fit noisy training data sets, while at the same time achieving small test errors.
+In modern machine learning, complex models such as deep neural networks have become increasingly popular.
+These complicated models are capable of fitting noisy training data sets, while at the same time achieving small test errors.
 In fact, this \textit{benign overfitting} phenomenon is not a unique feature of deep learning.
 Even for kernel methods and linear models, \citet{belkin2018understand} demonstrated that interpolators on the noisy training data can still perform near optimally on the test data.
 A series of recent works \citep{belkin2019two,muthukumar2020harmless,hastie2019surprises,bartlett2020benign} theoretically studied how over-parameterization can achieve small population risk.

 In particular in \citet{bartlett2020benign} the authors considered the setting where the data are generated from a ground-truth linear model with noise, and established a tight population risk bound for the minimum norm linear interpolator with a matching lower bound.
 More recently, \citet{tsigler2020benign} further studied benign overfitting in ridge regression, and established non-asymptotic generalization bounds for over-parametrized ridge regression.
 They showed that those bounds are tight for a range of regularization parameter values.
 Notably, these results cover arbitrary covariance structure of the data, and give a nice characterization of how the spectrum of the data covariance matrix affects the population risk in the over-parameterized regime.